DIY Spray Paint Art in 5 Minutes

 Although I studied art in school and painted with oil paints for many years, when I saw some street artists making spray paint art at super natural speeds, my forgotten dream of painting a galaxy was awakened.

-I was so excited by some of the cool techniques and the possibilities of this medium that allows one to achieve in minutes what would have take days and weeks.
+I was so excited by some of the cool techniques and the possibilities of spray paint art, which would allow one to achieve in minutes what would have take days and weeks.

-In a week or two I will share a more complicated painting, you can see small portions of it above, and throughout.
+In a week or two I will share a more complicated spray painting, you can see small portions of it above, and throughout.

 - Spray paints: I used Rust-Oleum Painter’s Touch, and Metallic Blue which is widely available.
 In this painting I used black, white, yellow, pink, orange, and metallic blue, but you can pick any colors, such as green and purple, which we will use in the next one!

 - Poster Boards: Make sure to use the glossy side for painting this!